 Jessica Norton joined the board in January 2019 and is a playwright and English teacher at Milton High School with a passion for educational practices of all ages.
-Jess is on the Marketing and Nature School subcommittees on the board and hopes to continue finding ways to contribute to deepen the school’s mission to serve children and their families in a community-based setting.
+Jess is the chair of the Events subcommittee and on the Marketing subcommittee.
+Jess joined the board to continue deepening the school’s mission to serve children and their families in a community-based setting.
 She is the mother of Dexter (Nature School 2020) and Alden (future Coop student).

 Kate Worrall (2021)

 Kate Worrall joined the board in January 2019 and is mother of Tommy (Coop Class of 2021) and Colin (future Coop student).
-She currently serves as Secretary of the Board and is a member of the Director Services, Governance and Events committees.
+She currently serves as Secretary of the Board and is a member of the Director Services, Governance and Lease committees.
 Kate currently serves as Vice President at Charles Group Consulting, a small government affairs firm focusing on representing nonprofit clients.
-She moved to Sharon to start her family three years ago and joined the board to become more involved in the Sharon community and because she believes strongly in the mission of the Cooperative schools.
+She moved to Sharon to start her family four years ago and joined the board to become more involved in the Sharon community and because she believes strongly in the mission of the Cooperative schools.